lanzhiheng/bean/README.md

 Bean also provide some common method to handle the string instance.
 If you want to transform the case of string, `upcase/0`, `downcase/0`, `capitalize/0` are your choices.

 ```
-> a = "ruby is a Good programming language"
+> var a = "ruby is a Good programming language"
 => "ruby is a Good programming language"
 > a.upcase()
 => "RUBY IS A GOOD PROGRAMMING LANGUAGE"